LillySchramm/Booklify.me/docs/docs/setup/config.md

 **Type:** `object`
 ### amazon.referral_tag
 **Type:** `string`\
-**Description:** If set, this tag will be appended to all Amazon links and a note regarding this will be added bentath the link.\
+**Description:** If set, this tag will be appended to all Amazon links and a note regarding this will be added beneath the link.\
 **Examples:**
 - `"your-tag-20"`